Crash (The Human League album): Background

-In February 1986, the Human League flew to Minneapolis to work at Flyte Time Studios with Jam and Lewis.
-After initial enthusiasm on both sides, the working relationship began to break down.
-Jam and Lewis had total control over the final album and insisted that their own tracks take precedence over the band's material.
-Jam and Lewis were also intolerant of the band's laid-back working methods and lack of musical technical ability.
+In February 1986, the Human League flew to Minneapolis to work at Flyte Time Studios with Jam and Lewis, who finally helped bring more focus and direction to the album.
 The basic arrangements for the band's material were worked out in England using sequencers, which Jam and Lewis had re-cut with the parts all played by hand for a more natural feel: the liner notes reinforce that "there are no sequencers on this album."
+According to Oakey in a 1986 interview, for the band's songs, only the drum machine parts were kept from the London recordings with Thurston and Rabiger.